aminezouari52/telemedicine-website/README.md

 pnpm build
 ```

-### Start
+### Dev

-To start all apps and packages, run the following command:
+To dev all apps and packages, run the following command:

 ```
 cd my-turborepo
-pnpm start
+pnpm dev
 ```

 ## Add a package